kartoza/ford3/README.md

 - Notice your pycharm, there should be *Ford3* django server in the toolbar.
   - Wait for a couple of minutes.
 Make sure the PyCharm has loaded all the necessary files.
   - If pycharm requires to install additional supported modules, click on the provided link
-- Click on it, the pycharm will run the server for you
+- Click on the `play button` or `debug button` next to *Ford3* instance in the toolbar.
+The pycharm will run the server for you
+  - sometimes restart pycharm can remedy the problem too
   - If the server doesn't run, try:

 ```